k2s09/blogwebsitev1/content/post/article-ideas.md

 2. *The Axiomatic Argument:* A Logical Tool for Evaluating Beliefs & Finding Meaning in Life
 * Another one of my dabbles in the fields of Rationality, Humanism, Cognitive Psychology, Philosophy
-* The article starts off with great pragmatic interest: Introducing axiomatic arguments and using them to assess and develop our worldviews
+* The article starts off with great pragmatic interest: Introducing axiomatic arguments and using them to assess and develop our worldviews.
 * It then proceeds to discuss some of the philosophical challenges and opportunities that arise from moving away from religion as a source of meaning and morality, and how we can use reason to develop alternative frameworks that can inspire us to live well and flourish.

 ## On the back burner